All Episodes

 Remember La Rasa?

-Now it's separate from the group that we hear about often it, you know, the advocacy group, but the word La Rasa means the race.
+That's separate from the group that we hear about often, you know, the advocacy group, but the word La Rasa means the race.

 So that's an indication that this guy might have radical views.

-Then we know that it came to light that the law firm, Robins Geller, appointed by the judge, Curiel in this case, to represent a plaintiff in the Trump University class action lawsuit.
+Then we know that it came to light that the law firm Robbins Geller, appointed by the judge, Curielle in this case, to represent a plaintiff in the Trump University class action lawsuit.

-Now, I don't think I'd want to judge with those type of connections that that law firm presiding over a case that I'm involved in.
+Now, I don't think I'd want to judge with those type of connections to that law firm presiding over a case that I'm involved in.

-And if that's not a a strong case for recusal, I don't know what is.
+And if that's not a strong case for accusal, I don't know what is.

-We start out a little bit with the Trump speech that he's giving.
+Anyway, so when doing the show last night, we start out a little bit with the Trump speech that he's giving, and we talk about the speech.

-Then we could talk about the speech, and anyway, by the end of the program, there had been a number of protesters, like in many other instances that showed up in San Jose.
+And anyway, by the end of the program, there had been a number of protesters, like in many other instances, that showed up in San Jose.

-Now, if those who hate Donald Trump uh for whatever reason want to help elect him as president, and the worst of them, the most violent of them, the most intolerant of Them, I think are doing a pretty good job convincing America if it's not bad enough that you've got a socialist that is running neck and neck with another socialist on top of the bad economic news because we've lived under seven years now in our eighth year of socialism under Obama.
+Now, if those who hate Donald Trump, for whatever reason, want to help elect him as president, and the worst of them, the most violent of them, the most intolerant of them, I think are doing a pretty good job convincing America if it's not bad enough that you've got a socialist that is running neck and neck with another socialist on top of the bad economic news because we've lived under seven years, now in our eighth year of socialism under Obama.

 I don't know what will.